 Inside this Topic Guide

 Key issues identified by many of the green and sustainable finance initiatives are the need to develop both standard definitions and taxonomy of what constitutes 'green' and consistent and comparable metrics and methodology for measuring the climate impacts of green projects.

 Green bonds are the most developed form of green finance, issued first by multi-lateral investment institutions in 2007, followed by corporates in 2013 and the first sovereign green bond in 2016.
 The green bond market has grown quickly and now well exceeds USD 100 billion.

 The Green Bond Principles (GBP) designed by GBP members (being green bonds issuers, underwriters and investors) are a voluntary, relatively non-prescriptive, set of principles designed to encourage the growth of the market without imposing unduly high barriers to entry.
-They were first published in April 2014 and are updated yearly following consultation with members and observers (most recently in June 2018).
+They were first published in April 2014 and are updated regularly following yearly consultation with members and observers.
 Although there are other green bonds "standards", such as those published by the Climate Bond Initiative, these are less frequently used than the GBP.
+The EU is currently considering developing its own Green Bond Standard (EU GBS) as part of the EU Sustainable Finance Action Plan (see Major Initiatives below).

 For an overview of green and sustainable finance, please see our publication Greening the Financial System.
 This is a collection of articles looking at different green financing initiatives including green loans and green securitisation.
 Please see also our Thought Leadership page on climate change, green finance and renewables.